 Jack earned his Bachelor of Science degree in engineering in 1953 from Princeton University.
 He served in Naval Intelligence at the Pentagon after graduating from Officer Candidate School in the top 2% of his class.
 After his naval service, Jack earned his MBA from Harvard University.
 In 1958 Jack returned to the Kansas City area to work in the family business, the Vendo Company, the world's largest manufacturer of vending machines.
 He went on to build Preco into the modern technology company that it is today, manufacturing sophisticated industrial and laser technology machinery.

 Laser Machining, Inc. (LMI) was founded in 1978 by Bill Lawson, which will later be acquired by Preco Industries, Inc. A key player driving the advancement of industrial laser technology to solve problems not achievable with conventional processing, the company built expertise in laser systems design, manufacturing, and laser contract manufacturing services benefiting customers worldwide.

 2002 Preco Acquires Laser Machining, Inc.

 Preco Industries, a premier provider of advanced die cutting and material handling equipment, acquires Laser Machining, Inc., a proven technology leader in industrial laser systems and contract manufacturing services.
 For our customers, it means even more material handling options and knowledge to help select the best processing solutions.

 Today, Preco is a leading manufacturer of die cutting, laser and lamination equipment for material processing.
-With years of technical capability in precision processing systems and contract manufacturing, the merger resulted in an enhanced and broadened range of material processing services.
-From engineering expertise in freestanding and inline systems, to thoughtful collaboration with our customers, Preco has the optimal solutions.
+With years of technical capability in precision processing systems and contract manufacturing, the merger resulted in an enhanced and broadened the range of material processing services.
+From engineering expertise in freestanding and inline systems to thoughtful collaboration with our customers, Preco has the optimal solutions.